cristiancrazy/cristiancrazy/README.md

 ---------------------------------------------------------------------------------------------------------------
 ### General Biography
-[🤷‍♂️] I am Cristian Capraro, actually a 20 years old CS student in [UniUPO](https://disit.uniupo.it/it) (VC, Italy).
+[🤷‍♂️] I am Cristian Capraro, actually a 21 years old CS student in [UniUPO](https://disit.uniupo.it/it) (VC, Italy).

 I was an IT student of [ITIS Fauser](https://www.fauser.edu) (sited in Novara, Italy) for five years and, in 2023, I finished with a grade of **94/100**.

-I live with my family, in a small village near Arona (NO).
+I live with my family, in a small village sited between Arona (NO) and Borgomanero (NO).

 [👨‍💻] Since the last four years, I've been studying the **Java language☕**, improving my coding skills everyday and, of course, practising my problem solving and logic capabilities.